yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : The path to the configuration file.

 --data_dir *data-directory*
 : The directory where yugabyted stores data.
 Must be an absolute path.
+Changing the value of this flag after the cluster has already been created is not supported.

 --base_dir *base-directory*
 : The directory where yugabyted stores data, configurations, and logs.
 Must be an absolute path.